chreke/nap/README.md

 ## Basic operation

 All data in nap is entered and retrieved using regular HTTP calls.
-Different operations can be performed by
+Different operations can be performed by using different HTTP verbs:

+ - `GET` `/collection` Lists all resources in the collection
+ - `GET` `/collection/id` Fetches the item in `collection` with the given `id`
+ - POST: Creates a new item in a collection and assigns it an ID.
+If the collection doesn't exist, it is created automatically
+ - PUT: Replaces the given resource or collection
+ - DELETE: Removes the given resource or collection

 ## Example